Dhuruvm/NoteCanvasAI/replit.md

 ## Recent Changes (July 28, 2025)

+✅ **Successfully Updated Logo to Use Assets Folder Logo**:
+- **LOGO**: Updated all logo references to use notegpt-logo.png from assets folder
+- **CONSISTENT**: Applied logo consistently across header, landing page, and loading page
+- **PROPER IMPORTS**: Used correct Vite import syntax with @assets/ alias
+- **VISIBILITY**: Maintained good logo sizing and visibility across all screens
+- **BRANDING**: Ensured consistent branding throughout the entire application

 ✅ **Successfully Fixed PDF Generation System - No More Blank Pages**:
 - **FIXED**: Created robust PDF generator that ensures all PDFs have proper content and no blank/white pages
 - **ENHANCED**: Implemented comprehensive visual elements including charts, infographics, and enhanced layouts